ergoplatform/ergodocs/docs/uses/perpetual.md

-In other words, a token which is guaranteed to exist forever, unless it gets garbage-collected!
+In other words, a token that is guaranteed to exist forever, unless it gets garbage-collected!
 ```
     {
       val isPerpetual = {(b: Box) =>